uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 });
 ```
 - `React.lazy()`  function lets you render a dynamic import as a regular component.
+  - React.lazy takes a function that must call a dynamic import().
+  - It returns a Promise which resolves to a module with a default export containing a React component.
+  - This will automatically load the bundle containing the OtherComponent when this component is first rendered.
 ```
 const OtherComponent = React.lazy(() => import('./OtherComponent'));
 function MyComponent() {